 Practical minimum: $10-$25/day

 Brand awareness campaigns optimize for impressions (CPM), which means you can achieve reach with smaller budgets.
 Reddit's average CPM ranges from $0.50 to $15.00 depending on targeting, making awareness campaigns budget-friendly.
+When planning your reddit advertising strategy, consider starting with awareness objectives if you have limited funds.

 Traffic Campaigns